Jojo Babie Puts Curvy Booty On Show In Thong Bikini

 Others responded to her caption.

-“The booty starts and ends with you girl….,” expressed another supporter.
+“The booty starts and ends with you girl,” expressed another supporter.

-Jojo also tantalized her followers with another revealing snap yesterday, that time opting for a tiny crop top and tight booty shorts.
-She posed in an underground parking garage and stood with her body angled towards the camera.
-Her top was light yellow and left her underboob showing and her shorts were light blue with “California” written on the back.
+Jojo tantalized her followers with another revealing snap yesterday, that time opting for a tiny crop top and tight booty shorts.
+She posed in an underground parking garage and stood with her body angled toward the camera.

+Her top was light yellow and left her underboob showing, and her shorts were light blue with “California” written on the back.
 She also rocked a pair of light-colored sneakers and completed her look with a flirty makeup application.